viveris/uMTP-Responder/README.md

 ## Which platforms are supported ?

 Any board with a USB device port should be compatible.
-The only requirement is to have the USB Gadget FS support enabled in your Linux kernel.
+The only requirement is to have the USB FunctionFS or GadgetFS support enabled in your Linux kernel.

 ### Boards successfully tested